camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Asynchronous batch migration execution

-To execute the migration asynchronous the `executeAsync` method is used.
+To execute the migration asynchronously, the `executeAsync` method is used.
 It will return immediately with a reference to the batch which executes the migration.

 ```Java